Glycian/pyproject-analyzer/README.md

 - Code Metrics: Calculate and display various code metrics such as lines of code, number of functions, and classes.
 - Contextual Information: Extract docstrings, comments, and other contextual information to give a better understanding of the project's components.
 - Visualization: Add graphical representations of the project structure and dependencies.
-- Integration: Allow integration with popular IDEs for real-time analysis.
-- Extended Language Support: Expand support to include other programming languages.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Changelog
 - [1.0.0] - 2024-07-22